julyjj2742-create/Jaret-Sanchez-AI-Portfolio/ComputerVisionAI-ITAI1378/L06-Object-Detection-TransferLearning/README.md

 - Interpreting predictions with bounding boxes

 ## Files
-- `L06_ObjectDetection.ipynb` — training and evaluation notebook
+- `L06_ObjectDetection.ipynb` — training and evaluation notebook.
+A lab journal is at the end of the notebook.